-This paper compares and evaluates the performance of two major feature selection and fault identification methods utilized for the condition monitoring (CM) of centrifugal equipment, namely fast Fourier transform (FFT)-based Segmentation, Feature Selection, and Fault Identification (FS2FI) algorithm and neural network (NN).
-Mutli-Layer Perceptron is the most commonly used NN model for fault pattern recognition.
-Feature-selection and Trending play an important role in pattern recognition, and hence, affect the performance of CM systems.
-The technical and developmental challenges of both methods were investigated experimentally on a Paxton industrial centrifugal air blower system with a rotational speed of 15,650 RPM's.
+This paper compares and evaluates the performance of two major feature selection and fault identification methods utilized for the condition monitoring (CM) of centrifugal equipment, namely fast Fourier transform (FFT)-based segmentation, feature selection, and fault identification (FS2FI) algorithm and neural network (NN).
+Multilayer perceptron (MLP) is the most commonly used NN model for fault pattern recognition.
+Feature selection and trending play an important role in pattern recognition and hence affect the performance of CM systems.
+The technical and developmental challenges of both methods were investigated experimentally on a Paxton industrial centrifugal air blower system with a rotational speed of 15,650 RPMs.
 Five different machine conditions were experimentally emulated in the laboratory.
 A low training-to-testing ratio of 50% was utilized to evaluate the performance of both methods.
 In order to maximize fault identification accuracy and minimize computing time and cost, a near-optimal NN configuration was identified.
 The results showed that both techniques operated with a fault identification accuracy of 100%.
 However, the FS2FI algorithm showed a number of advantages over NN.
 These advantages include the ease of implementation and a reduction of cost and time in development and computing, as it processed the data from the first trial in less than 6.2% of the time taken by the NN.